E-learning and LMS blog articles

 You can access your Moodle platform on any device, offering full flexibility to learners as they can choose how they want to access the platform.
 This means that your e-learning can be carried out on mobile devices, which can transform the learner experience as they have the ability to complete learning on a familiar device used every day in their personal life.

 It also means learning can be carried out on the go, anywhere, at any time.
-With Moodle’s mobile-friendly software, you won’t need to spend money on adapting your LMS to suit mobile learning.
+With Moodle’s mobile-friendly software, you won’t need to spend money on adapting your LMS to suit mobile learning

-To learn more about the additional features included when you use a Moodle LMS, read our guide here.
+To learn more about the additional features included when you use a Moodle LMS, read our guide here

-As we mentioned at the start of the blog, Moodle is an open-source LMS, meaning it can be accessed for free and customised to suit the individual needs of a business or organisation.
+Is Moodle free?
+Moodle is an open-source LMS, meaning it can be accessed for free and customised to suit the individual needs of a business or organisation.
 When compared to proprietary LMS software, open-source LMSs such as Moodle can often cost a fraction of the price to run, primarily because it doesn’t require a licence fee.

 However, the initial 'free' Moodle pricing model is rarely the final price.
 For example, your LMS must be hosted on a server (costing several thousand pounds) and, whilst self-hosting is free, you’ll need people with expertise and industry knowledge on the software to get you started and set up your new server.
 Hosting and supporting your Moodle solution in-house can rapidly become a costly venture as it requires the support of highly skilled employees with expert Moodle and/or technical knowledge.